Financial advisors – are you utilizing digital marketing to promote your services?

 Marketing and sales funnels are interconnected.
 But this doesn’t mean they’re the same thing.

-Marketing may be done with the intention of building new connections and relationships with people that will be ready to buy down the line.
-Sales will be made with the intention of closing a prospect.
+Marketing may be done to build new connections and relationships with people that will be ready to buy down the line.
+Sales will be made to close a prospect.
 This means your approach for each will often vary.

 For instance, when you’re looking to generate new leads, you’ll likely concentrate on tactics like content marketing and social media.
 These tactics can help you gain visibility online and build more awareness for your business and services.